Qian Julie Wang, Managing Partner

 Lauded by clients as “exceptionally talented” and “exemplary,” Qian Julie Wang has represented Fortune 500 corporations, individuals, and governmental entities in complex civil suits for over a decade.
 She has a history of securing record-setting settlements and establishing new precedent, including on appeal.

-Qian Julie also has in-depth appellate expertise: she has clerked on two appellate courts, including the U.S. Court of Appeals for the Ninth Circuit, and has litigated nearly 50 civil appeals, including amicus briefs filed before the U.S. Supreme Court.
-Qian Julie is known for her unique gift of storytelling, which, coupled with her strategic approach to litigation, has led to record-setting results, often without resort to formal litigation.
+Qian Julie also leads Gottlieb & Wang’s appellate practice: she has clerked on two appellate courts, including the U.S. Court of Appeals for the Ninth Circuit, and has litigated nearly 50 civil appeals, including amicus briefs filed before the U.S. Supreme Court.
+Qian Julie is known for her unique gift of storytelling, which, coupled with her aggressive approach to litigation, has led to record-setting results, in many cases prior to formal litigation.

-Also a sought-after author and speaker, Qian Julie has written for major publications such as the New York Times, the Washington Post, the Atlantic, and more.
-Her first book, Beautiful Country: A Memoir of An Undocumented Childhood, details in poignant, lyrical prose her experiences living as an undocumented child in New York City.
-The literary memoir debuted at number three on the New York Times Bestsellers list.
-Beautiful Country was a Today Show Read with Jenna pick, lauded as an "essential book for our times," and named a best book of 2021 by the New York Times, President Obama, NPR, Newsweek, and Good Housekeeping, among many others.
+A sought-after author and speaker, Qian Julie has written for major publications such as the New York Times, the Washington Post, the New Yorker, and the Atlantic.
+Her first book, Beautiful Country: A Memoir of An Undocumented Childhood, a literary memoir about her experiences living as an undocumented immigrant child in New York City, was an instant New York Times bestseller.
+Beautiful Country was a Today Show Read with Jenna pick, lauded as an "essential book for our times," and named a best book of 2021 by the New York Times, President Obama, NPR, and Newsweek, among many others.
+Her first work of literary historical fiction is forthcoming.

 Given the enormous demands on her time, her dedication to quality representation, and her commitment to pro bono work, Qian Julie takes on clients very selectively.